ScryEngineering/scrygroup.com/content/tutorial-pages/2018-04-23/editing-markdown.md

 ![example of linter UX in VS Code](markdownLinter.png "VS Code markdownlint extension")

 Because of the integration with the IDE I'm getting immediate feedback in my editor that something is wrong via those green squiggly underlines, I don't have to generate the pages to catch these errors and every time I can catch a mistake faster is a productivity gain.
+Consider I didn't have a linter, in the best case scenario I'd have spent a few seconds to see this is an issue and fixed it.
+In the worst case scenario I occasionally might have missed the mistake and it could have ended up published to the site, beyond it looking bad the act of fixing that now takes minutes or longer.

 ## Spell checking